DM-GY-6063-2023F-D/FianlProject-BLE/README.md

-# Final Project Template using BLE communication
+# Final Project Template using BLE

 Arduino reads a button on pin 2 and a potentiometer on pin A0 and passes those values on to the p5js sketch via a BLE connection.